orionrobots/orionrobots.github.io/wiki/lejos.md

 title: Lejos
 date: 2006-05-30 23:41:41
 ---
-LeJOS is a replacement [OS](/wiki/os.html "An Operating System") designed for programming the [Lego RCX](/wiki/rcx.html "The Lego RCX") in a Java environment.
+LeJOS is a replacement [OS](/wiki/os.html "An Operating System") designed for programming the [Lego RCX](/wiki/rcx.html "The Lego RCX"), [NXT](/wiki/nxt.html "Legos NeXT generation robotics kit") and EV3 controllers in a Java environment.

 This is more advanced than the standard firmware, which uses a bytecode interpreter anyway.
 It gives more control, and the ability to use Java code for those who are comfortable with this.
 C/C++ people should consider [BrickOS](/wiki/brickos.html "An entire Embedded OS for the RCX").